Skip to main content

 What other sustainability experiences did you have at Harvard and beyond?

-My classes related to the clean energy transition were among the most formative experiences of my time at Harvard.
+My classes and research projects related to the clean energy transition and geopolitics were among the most formative experiences of my time at Harvard.
 Taking “Managing Climate Change Risks” (API-170) with Professor Joe Aldy gave me a rigorous framework for thinking about climate risk, policy design, and real-world tradeoffs.
 I later had a unique opportunity to work with Professor Aldy on the course itself, contributing to research and redesigning parts of the curriculum.
-I highly recommend API-170 to anyone interested in climate and energy policy, especially adaptation and resilience, emissions reduction, and technologies such as carbon capture and storage (CCS) and solar geoengineering.
+I highly recommend API-170 to anyone interested in climate and energy policy, especially adaptation and resilience, emissions reduction, and technologies such as carbon capture and storage and solar geoengineering.

-At HKS, courses like “Financing the Clean Energy Transition” (IGA-415) was also incredibly valuable.
-One of the standouts for me was “Energy, the Energy Transition, and Geopolitics” (IGA-412) with Professor Meghan O’Sullivan — truly, this course alone would have been worth moving countries for.
+At HKS, one of the standouts for me was “Energy, the Energy Transition, and Geopolitics” (IGA-412) with Professor Meghan O’Sullivan — truly, this course alone would have been worth moving countries for.
+We examined energy as a major determinant of power in international security and politics, and how a new energy order will reshape global politics in fundamental ways.

 I also strongly encourage cross-registration, regardless of your home school.
-For me, taking the HBS MBA course “Global Climate Change” with Professor Gunnar Trumbull was a highlight: we examined climate change through real business cases, met with company leaders, and approached it as a driver of innovation, strategy, and opportunity.
+For me, taking the Harvard Business School MBA course “Global Climate Change” (Strategy in Green Industries) with Professor Gunnar Trumbull was a highlight: we examined climate change through real business cases, met with company leaders, and approached it as a driver of innovation, strategy, and opportunity.

-What did you learn through your work with OFS and in the classroom?
+What did you learn through your work with OFS?

 What advice would you give to incoming students?